kras99 - stock.adobe.com

 If you are interested in supporting this committee, email [email protected].

 Eric Hibbard is the chairperson of the SNIA Security Technical Work Group.
-Thomas Rivera is a member of the SNIA Data Protection and Privacy Committee.
+Thomas Rivera is a co-chair of the SNIA Data Protection and Privacy Committee.